KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

 - Page 4: Project Hypothesis
     - Powdery mildew is a white, dusty coating on leaves that differentiates them from healthy leaves.
-    - An Image Montage shows that powdery-mildew affected leaves have patches of white coating, and have discolored.
+    - An Image Montage shows that powdery mildew-affected leaves have patches of white coating, and are discolored.
-    - Average image also shows that powdery mildew affected leaves are lighter in color.
+    The average image also shows that powdery mildew-affected leaves are lighter in color.
     - Variability and Average Difference images show no variation around the middle of either leaf; however, there is clear variation in contrast around the middle of the healthy leaf.

 - Page 5: ML Performance Metrics
-    Train, Validation and Test Set: Labels Frequencies
+    Train, Validation, and Test Set: Labels Frequencies
     - ![Label Distribution](outputs/v1/labels_distribution.png)
         - test - powdery_mildew: 422 images
         - test - healthy: 422 images